viant/endly/doc/workflow/README.md

 <a name="format"></a>
 ### Format

+*Inline Workflow*

+For simple tasks workflow can be defined inline with [pipeline](../pipeline) run request.

+*Neatly*

-Endly uses [Neatly](https://github.com/viant/neatly) format to represent a workflow.
-Neatly is responsible for converting a tabular document (.csv) into workflow object tree as shown in the [diagram](diagram.png).
+For more complex workflow endly uses [Neatly](https://github.com/viant/neatly) format to represent a workflow.
+In that case neatly is responsible for converting a tabular document (.csv) with json/yaml sub path dependencies into workflow object tree as shown in the [diagram](diagram.png).

 Find out more about neatly:
 [Neatly introduction](https://github.com/adrianwit/neatly-introduction)

 To see neatly converted workflow  [*model.Workflow](../../model/workflow.go) run the following

+*Printing workflow model representation*

 ```bash

 endly -w=WORKFLOW_NAME -p   -f=yaml|json

 ```